J-Dahlgren/PowerliftCMS/docs/installation.md

 ## Configuration

 To configure the application, go to the install location.
-There will be a file that is called "power-comp.env", you can modify the following in it:
+There will be a file that is called "power-comp.env", you can modify the following environment variables in it:
 - Application port
     - All clients need to "refresh" with the new port number if changed
 - Database filename
 - Log level

+If you want to have a playground with a prepopulated temporary database, set the variable `DATABASE_NAME = ":memory:"`.
+This will give you an environment similar to the demo site.

 The application need to be restarted for any changes to take effect.